mordechaitenzer/port-youtube-catalog/README.md

 * `YOUTUBE_API_KEY`

 ## Build your software catalog
-At Port buildiung your software catalog is comprised of two steps:
+To create a software catalog in Port, follow these two steps:

-1. **Define your data model**
+* **Define your data model**
-2. **Ingest data to software catalog**
+* **Ingest data into your catalog**

-In order to define your data model, Port provides you with no code elements called "blueprints" and "relations".
+In order to define your data model, Port provides you with no-code elements called "blueprints" and "relations".

 **Blueprints** are the building blocks of your catalog.
 Think of them as the "classes" or "schemas" for your data.<br>